kadimi/wagrant/README.md

 ## GOAL

-To streamline the process of creating virtual machines using the vagrant boxes provides by Microsoft.
+To streamline the process of creating virtual machines using the vagrant boxes provided by Microsoft.

 ## SETUP